 The Starting Point–TiiCha

 Meditation for Health.
 Meditation for Health has become a mainstream reason to pick up meditation.
 Using meditation as a practice to aid in lowering stress and its related symptoms has become common in our fast-paced-high-demand world.
 Meditation techniques that calm the mind has been shown scientifically to lower blood cortisol levels and increase hormones that stimulate feelings of wellbeing which are healthful.
 In Rehnadee Shum meditation maps will be created specifically for these purposes and tagged as Health for easy search.
 Physical and mental health specific meditations are usually a one-off maps, though it can also include meditation skills that need to be learned as preparation for meditation.
 The LeeEeSee for these maps are rudimentary and made to be flexible based on the health condition and situation of the meditator.
 Also in the health scene is meditation as a sleep-aid.
-Sleep of course is one of the best natural healer and for those stuck with difficulties falling asleep non-chemical solutions are the most preferabble .
+Sleep of course is one of the best natural healer and for those stuck with difficulties falling asleep, non-chemical solutions are the most preferabble .
 In Rehnadee Shum maps for tuning the mind to sleep through sleep culture will also been tagged with Health and also they will be accessible through an additional web URL that collates meditation maps one can try and incorporate as sleep-aid.
-ZeroSnooze.com will hold maps that offer solutions for not only falling asleep but shutting down our conscious and subconscious thought and emotional processes so our sleep can rest our physical and mental cores for deep, healthful and rejuvenating results.
+ZeroSnooze.com will hold maps that offer solutions for not only falling asleep but revving down the conscious and subconscious thought and emotional processes so our sleep can trully rest our physical and mental cores for deep, healthful and rejuvenating results.

-Meditation Maps
+Meditation Maps–YuTyayLinReh

-If you equate that the ultimate goal of a mystic's quest to an endeavour to summit a challenging mountain, then meditation maps are the path to all the base camps needed to gradually progress to the summit.
-Though in the mystic's quest for enlightenment there can be as many base camps as necessary depending on the mystic's personal path.
+Equating that the ultimate goal of a mystic's quest to an endeavour to summit a challenging mountain, for the Path of Enlightenment meditation maps lead to all the base camps needed to gradually progress to the summit.
+There can be as many base camps as necessary based on the mystic's personal path.
 There is also no time-limit or special prizes for summiting entlightenment the fastest.
-Time is irrelavant to mystic endeavours.
+Time is irrelavant to a mystic endeavours.
 It's all about the experience that is gathered from one meditation map to the next.

 Meditation Maps–A Collection of Inspiration and Growth